lynnfaraday/aresmush.com/tutorials/manage/started.md

 ## Building the Grid

-A full grid is not strictly required for Ares games, since scenes can take place in temp rooms via the scene system.
-Most games will want to build one, though.
+Even though Ares has a full-fledged scene system using temporary rooms, most games will want to build a grid.
+Building commands are very similar to old-school MUSH servers.
 For help, see 'Help -> Game Help -> Building Tutorial' in the web portal, or `help building tutorial` from the in-game commands.

-## Setting Up Staff Roles

-Ares is set up with only three staff roles by default: builder, coder and admin.
-If you want other staff with limited permissions (e.g. app or plot staff), see [Using Roles and Permissions](/tutorials/manage/roles.html) to set that up.

 ## Getting Help

-The aresmush.com tutorials are a good starting point, especially the system overviews in [Managing Ares](/tutorials/manage).
-For actual game command syntax, you'll want to see the in-game help files, which are available through the web portal (under 'Help -> Game Help' or the `help` command).
+There are two main places you'll find information:

+* The [Managing Ares](/tutorials/manage) tutorials give general overviews of admin tasks.
+* The in-game help system (available in the web portal's Help menu or the in-game `help` command) give detailed command help and syntax.

 If you're ever stuck, don't hesitate to [ask for help](/feedback.html).

 ## Custom Code